Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 3.md

 //copy the old data back
 backupRay.CopyToPrevRay(ray);
 ```
 As easy as it gets, there are still some build-in functions that I call here I did not explain.
-I would be best if you looked into the implementations from the template directly, [here](https://github.com/jbikker/voxpopuli/blob/main/template/tmpl8math.cpp).
+It would be best if you looked into the implementations from the template directly, [here](https://github.com/jbikker/voxpopuli/blob/main/template/tmpl8math.cpp).
 To compute the Dsign correctly I did some bit magic, because it is a bit faster than copysign:
 ```cpp
 float3 Ray::ComputeDsign(const float3& _D)
 {